 Deep beneath the dust of the Cradle of Humankind, in the rolling hills northwest of Johannesburg, South Africa, archaeologists discovered a treasure trove of insights into the lives of our human ancestors.

-Now, unusual skull fragments and a constellation of fossil clues challenge the very core of the story of our human ancestors.
+Now, unusual skull fragments and a constellation of fossil clues challenge the origin story of our human ancestors.

 These new discoveries reveal one trait divided which species survived, and which died out: adaptability.